-For instance, it shows you that users coming from a specific traffic source are more likely to convert.
+For instance, it shows that users from a specific traffic source are more likely to convert.
 You can then focus your attention on getting more traffic from that particular source.

 Conversion tracking also helps you uncover the users who are not converting so well.

-For instance, you may learn that users open the contact page but many abandon before submitting the form.
-You can then make your form easier by removing unnecessary fields, make it conversational, change colors, setup partial form submission, etc.
+For instance, you may learn that users open the contact page, but many abandon it before submitting the form.
+You can then make your form easier by removing unnecessary fields, making it conversational, changing colors, setting up partial form submission, etc.

 Basically, you need conversion tracking to measure your success and failures and then improve upon them to grow your online business.